insightproject/WikiMaps/README.md

 ![alt tag](images/API.png "API")

-To showcase the real-time features of the data pipeline, I created a second API which uses the inbounding Wikipedia traffic data stream.
+To showcase the real-time features of the data pipeline, I created a second API which uses the inbounding Wikipedia traffic data stream as a source.
 This second API monitors the article traffic statistics of potential U.S. Presidential Candidates in the 2016 election season.
-The API tracks which candidates currently generate the most interest on Wikipedia -- a sensible metric for the impact of electoral campaigns, or for gauging a candidate's overall visibility.
+The API tracks which candidates currently generate the most interest on Wikipedia (a sensible metric for the impact of electoral campaigns, or for gauging a candidate's overall visibility).

 Note that the API updates every second to ensure utmost currentness of data, allowing to assess the impact of election events as they happen (such as the launch of big campaign ads, or the unfolding of scandals involving presidential candidates).